Practice Credit Requirements and Guidelines

 Fulfilling and Calculating Your Practice Credit Requirement

-To graduate from the School of Hotel Administration Bachelor of Science program, you must work a minimum of 800 hours (two units), paid or unpaid, in one or more industries that interest you.
+To graduate from the Nolan School Bachelor of Science program, you must work a minimum of 800 hours (two units), paid or unpaid, in one or more industries that interest you.

 - You must work a minimum of two separate employment periods, holding a minimum of two significantly different positions.
 No single position may qualify for more than 400 hours (one unit).